-Of the five individual models analysed, generally two models suggest large increases in losses, two models suggest decreases in losses and one model shows relatively small changes when compared to the current climate.
+Of the five individual models analysed, generally three models suggest large increases in losses and two suggest decreases in losses.
 The significant divergence in the individual model results indicates a large range of model estimates.
-Figure 3 shows end-of-century individual model projections for Exceedance Probability (EP - see Appendix) (blue) along with the current climate EP (green).
+Figure 3 shows endof-century individual model projection for Exceedance Probability (EP - see Appendix) (blue) along with the current climate EP (green).